antonlydell/Pandemy/docs/source/user_guide/sqlite/execute.rst

 Using transactions
 ^^^^^^^^^^^^^^^^^^

-Database transactions can be invoked by calling the :meth:`begin <sqlalchemy:sqlalchemy.engine.Engine.begin>` method of the database engine instead of :meth:`connect <sqlalchemy:sqlalchemy.engine.Engine.connect>`.
+Database transactions can be invoked by calling the :meth:`begin() <sqlalchemy.engine.Engine.begin>` method of the database :class:`engine <sqlalchemy.engine.Engine>` instead of :meth:`connect() <sqlalchemy.engine.Engine.connect>`.
 When executing SQL statements under an open transaction all statements will automatically be rolled back to the latest valid state if an error occurs in one of the statements.
 This differs from using the connect method where only the statement where the error occurs will be rolled back.
 The example below illustrates this difference.

 .. only:: builder_html